 I gave the remainder, $10,600 to the Center for Effective Altruism, specifically to the EA Outreach team, which is run by Kerry Vaughan and Tyler Alterman.
 EA Outreach was responsible for EA Global, the major EA conference this year at Google HQ, and have ambitious plans on how to grow the movement and influence more of the world toward evidence-based giving.
 I think the impact they could have is enormous, and so I decided to give them half of my donations this year.

-I’m pretty happy about how I’ve managed my finances so far, even living off 2/3 of my nominal income.
+!(3 of my nominal income.
 I haven’t been able to put much aside for savings, but I’m at least saving a little.
 The cost of living in SF is pretty steep, so I feel like I’ve kept my spending respectably low.

 It’s pretty crazy how far I’ve come in this time.
 I still remember when I first moved into my tiny shared bedroom in San Francisco back in April.
 I had no idea what to expect.
 I definitely didn’t imagine that I’d get this far in less than a year.